dukt/social/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Social.

+## Updating from Social 1.x

+Social 2.0 requires you to be running at least Social 1.1.0 before updating.

 ## Reference

 Use [Sami](https://github.com/FriendsOfPHP/Sami) to generate the reference documentation: